-Nutrient Use Efficiency Market perspectives reflect farmers' increasing interest in Biologicals.
+Market perspectives reflect farmers' increasing interest in Biologicals.

-- Biostimulants

-- Biocontrols
+- BiostimulantsBiocontrols

-- Nutrient Use Efficiency
+- Biofertilizers

 As many companies in the food chain are committing to regenerative agriculture for sustainable commodity sourcing, Biologicals can be an important tool in the farmers' toolbox to meet the demands of an increasingly sustainability-demanding market and become chosen partners of a sustainable food chain.

+YieldonTM for Regenerative Agriculture

-YieldONTM is a biostimulant able to increase row crops productivity by modulating the efficiency of the plant's physiological processes, guaranteeing a more efficient use of the agricultural land and an optimal return on investment to the farmer.
+processes, guaranteeing a more efficient use of the agricultural land and an optimal return on investment to the farmer.